jaanga/gestification/cookbook/readme.md

 <br>

 ### Data Gathering
-*Your hands are miving with six degree of freedom.
+*Your hands move with six degrees of freedom.
 That's a heck of a lot of data every second.
-Can we visisualze the motions and th numbers simultaneously?*
+Can we visualze the motions and the numbers simultaneously?*

 <table border=0 >
   <tr valign=top >